flux-framework/rfc/spec_33.rst

   (string) default queue name.

 .. note::
-   Jobspec updates are applied to the in-memory copy of the jobspec held by the job manager.
-The in-memory copy is also sent to the scheduler with the job's ``alloc`` request.
-The original jobspec in the KVS (both signed and unsigned) is unaltered.
-Since jobspec modifications are posted to the job eventlog as ``jobspec-update`` events (RFC 21), the altered jobspec may by reconstructed by fetching the original jobspec, then replaying any ``jobspec-update`` events.
+   Jobspec defaults are applied at ingest to the unsigned copy of the jobspec held stored in the KVS under the ``jobspec`` key.
+The original jobspec remains within the signed ``J`` key.

 Limits Policy
 ^^^^^^^^^^^^^